maxkryschi/geoentropy/README.md

 ### Shannon Entropy

-The ```shannon``` function calculates the Shannon entropy, which quantifies the uncertainty or diversity within a 2D data matrix.
-It processes the data by validating inputs, calculating probabilities of different categories, computing the entropy, and determining the variance.
+The `shannon` function calculates Shannon's entropy, a measure of information entropy, for a given data matrix.
+Unlike other entropy measures in this library, Shannon's entropy does not account for spatial relationships; it simply measures the uncertainty or diversity of categories within the dataset.

+### Parameters:

+* `data_matrix`: A numpy array representing the data.
+The function validates that the input is a non-empty numpy array.

+The function processes the input data matrix, calculates the probabilities of each category, and computes Shannon's entropy based on these probabilities.
+It also calculates the variance of the entropy and provides a range for the entropy values.
+The function returns a dictionary containing Shannon's entropy, the entropy range, the relative Shannon entropy, the probability distribution of categories, and the variance of the entropy.
+This provides a comprehensive overview of the informational diversity within the data, without considering spatial arrangement.

 ```python
 from geoentropy import shannon